aoloe/ots-manual-cpp-beginners/NOTES.md

 Some of the issues you might have had:

 - In the terminal, you're not in the same directory where you have saved the `hello_world.cpp` file.
 You can check for it by running the `ls` command in the terminal.
-If the file is not there, the best option is to close the current terminal, open a new one and redo the steps above.
+If the file is not there, the best option is to close the current terminal, open a new one and redo the steps above
+- You forgot a ";" at a place where it was needed or put it in a place where it is not allowed.

 ### What has happened?